NUStatBioinfo/DegNorm/README.rst

 Pipeline steps
 ==============

 1. **Read RNA-Seq .sam files** and **compute chromosome coverage** for each experiment.
-Currently, only paired reads are considered.
 DegNorm does not use standard coverage tools (e.g. ``geneomecov``) that do not take into account paired read overlap when computing coverage - here, every *match* segment of a read's CIGAR score augments nucleotide coverage.
 For each experiment, for each chromosome, we save coverage in a compressed Numpy array.
 There are ``p`` experiments.

 2. **Parse a genome annotation file** (.gtf or .gff).
 DegNorm determines the relative start and end positions of each gene transcript and each exon found to comprise the gene on each chromosome.
 Genes occurring on multiple chromosomes and exons occurring on multiple genes are removed.
 In total, DegNorm will map ``n`` genes.